sbdchd/squawk/PLAN.md

 select b.name, b.email from bar
 ```

-should prompt for table name for each entry when there is an ambigous column
+should prompt for table name for each entry when there is an ambiguous column

 related: